Some mathematical insights on Density Matrix Embedding Theory: The DMET formalism

 The impurity problem defined by \eqref{eq:impurityPb1}-\eqref{eq:impurityPb2} can then be reformulated as

-where $\NumberOpe_{\Frag} \in \LinearMap(\Fock(\Impurity[x]{D}))$ is the restriction of the number operator associated to the fragment orbitals on the impurity Fock space.
-In practice, this full-CI problem in the Fock space $\Fock(\Impurity{D})$ is solved by an approximate correlated wave-function method such as CASSCF or DMRG for example, but we assume in this analysis that it can be solved exactly.
+In practice, this full-CI problem in the Fock space $\Fock(\Impurity{D})$ is solved by an approximate correlated wave-function method such as CASSCF, CCSD or DMRG for example, but we assume in this analysis that it can be solved exactly.

 If \eqref{eq:ImpurityProblem} has a non-degenerate ground state for all $x$, we denote the one-body ground-state density matrices by $\GSDensity(D)$, seen as matrices in $\R^{\DimH \times \DimH}_{\mathrm{sym}}$, and finally set